 The CRC is a standing committee that holds monthly public meetings in which condominium issues are presented, discussed, examined, and considered.
 It is a working committee that handles everyday issues affecting all aspects of condominium living.
 During the pandemic, the CRC meeting has been held jointly with the monthly Commission meeting, and all condominium issues are considered at that time.
-Members of the condominium community, including developers, unit owners and board members, condominium managing agents, attorneys, educators, government officials, and others with condominium living in Hawaii, ranging from the proper registration of condominium projects by developers, condominium association registration, the mandated self-governing philosophy of condominium associations, and the education of owners.
+Members of the condominium community, including developers, unit owners and board members, condominium managing agents, attorneys, educators, government officials, and others with condominium concerns participate in the meetings.
+The CRC considers a variety of issues affecting condominium living in Hawaii, ranging from the proper registration of condominium projects by developers, condominium association registration, the mandated self-governing philosophy of condominium associations, and the education of owners.